 Ironically, not doing it right and making mistakes are vital steps in the learning process.
 Yet too often our attention goes to trying to avoid the bad feelings, rather than to the learning at hand.
 Understanding the four stages of learning a skill can help keep the learning process focused on learning to do something, and not feeling bad about ourselves for not already knowing how.
-Here are the four stages of learning as uncovered by Abraham Maslow:

 1. Unconscious Incompetence